maryclare/stat697/project.md

 Summary of Tasks:

 - Submit a data set;
-- Choose a data set from the approved datasets for ARIMA modeling
+- Choose a data set from the approved datasets
 - Submit first analysis as part of homework - to be assigned
-- Choose a data set from the approved datasets for state-space modeling
 - Submit second analysis as part of homework - to be assigned
 - Submit final paper on Friday, 4/24/20 by 11:59pm.
 See below for guidelines.